Koverse/documentation/docs/source/devguide.rst

 Glossary of Koverse Terminology
 -------------------------------

-* Data Collection - Data Collections are the basic container for data in Koverse.
+* Data Set - Data Sets are the basic container for data in Koverse.
 You can think of them like tables - but every record in a data collection can be completely unique in structure.
-* Configuration Manager App - The Configuration Manager App gives users the ability to upload and download configuration for Data Collections, Sinks, Sources, and Transforms.
-* Data Collections App - The Data Collections App gives users the ability to manage and explore Data Collections.
-A Data Collection is simply a named collection of records.
-Collections are the primary mechanism by which data is tracked and managed in Koverse.
 * Data Flow - Visualize, configure, and execute the movement of data within the Koverse system.
 * File Upload - Upload one or more files from the browser and import it into a collection.